 - Your injuries and other damages directly resulted from the accident.

 In truck accidents, there may be several parties who were negligent in the crash.
-They may include the truck driver, the trucking company, the owner of the truck, a manufacturer, a cargo loader, or even a government entity responsible for maintaining the roadways.
+They may include the truck driver, the trucking company, the truck owner, a manufacturer, a cargo loader, or even a government entity responsible for maintaining the roadways.

 You and your truck accident lawyer will need to investigate exactly what caused your accident, then dip deeper to see who was negligent in those dangerous actions or conditions.
 It could be that the accident was caused by negligent driving choices, poor safety standards, lack of maintenance, poorly-loaded cargo, bad road conditions, something else, or a combination of several factors.